spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

    .. image:: /static/3/solidwaste_mapping/images/22.png
       :align: center

 23. The map looks pretty good now, but the reader needs to know what values these symbols represent.
 It will be good to have an interpretable legend.
 Click :guilabel:`Back` button till you are back in the main Layer Styling dialog.
 Select :guilabel:`Marker` and click on the :guilabel:`Advanced` button at the bottom.
-Select :guilabel:`Date-defined Size Legend`.
+Select :guilabel:`Data-defined Size Legend`.

    .. image:: /static/3/solidwaste_mapping/images/23.png
       :align: center